Meta-Learned Modality-Weighted Knowledge Distillation for Robust Multi-Modal Learning with Missing Data: Methodology

 \subsection{Model Structure}

-Let us denote the $N$-modality data as $\mathcal{M}_l = \{\mathbf{x}_i^l\}_{i=1}^{N}$, where $\mathbf{x}_i^l \in \mathcal{X}$ represents the $l^{th}$ data sample and the subscript ``$_i$'' indexes the modality.
+Let us denote the $N$-modality data as $\mathcal{M}_l = \{\mathbf{x}_i^l\}_{i=1}^{N}$, where $\mathbf{x}_i^l \in \mathcal{X}$ represents the $l^{th}$ data sample and the subscript $i$ indexes the modality.
 The corresponding label for each set $\mathcal{M}$ is represented by $\mathbf{y}^{l} \in \mathcal{Y}$, where $\mathcal{Y}$ denotes the ground-truth annotation space.
 To simplify the notation, we may omit the subscript $l$ when the context is clear.

-Our proposed MCKD, illustrated in Fig.~\ref{fig:framework}, consists of a two-stage meta-learning method.
-The first stage estimates the importance weight for each modality when training for the task represented by the label $\mathbf{y}$ (note that it is possible that a single dataset has multiple sub-tasks, such as the three types of tumor segmentation in the BraTS2018 dataset~\cite{menze2014multimodal,bakas2018identifying}).
+Our proposed MetaKD, illustrated in Fig.~\ref{fig:framework}, consists of a two-stage meta-learning method.
+The first stage, shown in Fig.~\ref{fig:framework}(a), consists of multiple teacher-student training processes, along with the main task optimization (e.g. classification or segmentation), where for each pair of available modalities, we distill the knowledge from the teacher to the student using the ratio of their importance weights.
+The second stage, shown in Fig.~\ref{fig:framework}(b), estimates the importance weight for each modality when training for the task represented by the label $\mathbf{y}$ (note that it is possible that a single dataset has multiple sub-tasks, such as the three types of tumor segmentation in the BraTS2018 dataset~\cite{menze2014multimodal,bakas2018identifying}).
 This modality importance weight indicates the ``amount'' of knowledge contained in that modality.
-The second stage consists of multiple teacher-student training processes, along with the main task optimization (e.g. classification or segmentation), where for each pair of available modalities, we distill the knowledge from the teacher to the student using the ratio of their importance weights.

 As illustrated in Fig. \ref{fig:framework}, each non-missing modality $\mathbf{x}_i$ is fed into the encoder, parameterized by $\theta_i$, which extracts the feature $\mathbf{f}_i$, with

 In order to simplify the model, the encoders' parameters $\{\theta_i\}_{i=1}^{N}$ are shared among all modalities.
 For the missing modalities in Eq.~\eqref{eq:enc}, let us assume that the modalities in $\mathcal{Q} \subset \mathcal{M}$ are unavailable (i.e., all $\mathbf{x}_n \in \mathcal{Q}$ are represented by $\mathbf{x}_n = \emptyset$), then the missing features from those modalities can be generated based on the available features, as follows: